willmino/Credit_Risk_Analysis/README.md

 ### SMOTEENN Combination Oversampling and Undersampling method with LogisticRegression
 The training dataset was resampled with the SMOTEENN ML method from Scikit-learn.
 This method combines the SMOTE oversampling method with the Edited Nearest Neighbors (ENN) algorithms.
 The minority class is oversampled with SMOTE.
 The resulting data is then cleaned with ENN.
-Since SMOTE creates interpolated data points depending on its nearest neighbors, sometimes the two nearest neighbors of a data point belong to two different classes.
-Thus, theis data point is dropped by the ENN component of SMOTE-ENN.
+Since SMOTE creates interpolated data points depending on its two nearest neighbors, it can have problems making predictions when many data points have nearest neighbors of differing classes.
+It would be better if these heterogeneous pieces of data clustering were minimized.
+Thus, the ENN component of the SMOTE-ENN function drops these points which have two nearest neighbors of differing classes.

 Here is an example of SMOTEENN in action.
-Let's say the majority low_risk credit loan group is the larger purple dataset, and the minority high_risk smaller dataset is the yellow group.
-The yellow group was oversampled with SMOTE.
-Note that there is an area of overlap in the dataset with yellow and purple points.
-This area is a mixture of low_risk and high_risk loans in the data set.
+We have two different colored datasets, yellow and purple.
+Let's say the majority low_risk credit loan group is a larger purple data set, and the minority high_risk smaller dataset is the smaller yellow data set.
+The yellow group gets oversampled with SMOTE, so it attains the same sample size as the purple group.
+Note that an area of overlapping yellow and purple points arises in the data set.
+This area is a mixture of low_risk and high_risk loans.
 These two different classes of loans have similar characteristics.
 Thus, it will make the regular SMOTE algorithm inaccurate.
+The overlapping points of data could be highlighted in a box for visual emphasis.

 To account for the mixed dataset, the ENN component of SMOTE-ENN drops the points with two nearest neighbors from different classes.
 Now, there are less mixed data points in the trouble region which was highlighted earlier.
 The LogisticRegression model will now have a better chance of making more reliable predictions.